mtmiller/ansible-role-minimal-base/README.md

 * Debian or Ubuntu target system
 * Ansible 2.1 or greater

+## Installation

+Install this role from Ansible Galaxy with

+    ansible-galaxy install mtmiller.minimal-base

 ## Example Playbook

 This is an example playbook showing how to use this role.